Aquauniqa/tourism-in-poland-2025-power-bi/README.md

-# tourism-in-poland-2025-power-bi
+# Tourism in Poland 2025- powerBi
-Power BI anaysis of tourism on Poland based on Statistics Poland data.
+Interactive Power BI analysis of tourism in Poland based on official Statistics Poland (GUS) data.